Climate change in Europe: Greenhouse gas emissions

 Development of CO_{2} emissions in the European Union.

 CO_{2} emissions per capita in the European Union.

-Share of energy consumption from renewable sources for EU and EEA countries 2020 and 2021, compared to the national targets for 2020.
-EU28 (including United Kingdom) pledged an average of 20 percent renewable energy for 2020, and EU27 reached 22 percent.
+As a source of electric power in the EU, renewables overtook fossil fuels by 2020, and solar and wind together exceeded fossil fuels by 2025.

+The share of electricity coming from renewable sources continues to vary widely among European nations.
+A few countries generate more electricity from renewables than is consumed in total.

+EU-27 contributes about 6.4% of global greenhouse gas emissions.

 A 2016 European Environment Agency (EEA) report documents greenhouse gas (GHG) emissions between 1990 and 2014 for the EU-28 individual member states by IPCC sector.
 Total greenhouse gas emissions fell by 24% between 1990 and 2014, but road transport emissions rose by 17%.
 Cars, vans, and trucks had the largest absolute increase in CO_{2} emissions of any sector over the last 25 years, growing by 124 Mt.
 Aviation also grew by 93 Mt over the same period, a massive 82% increase.

 In 2019 European Union emissions reached 3.3 Gt (3.3 billion metric tons), 80% of which was from fossil fuels.

 In 2021, the European Parliament approved a landmark law setting GHG targets for 2050.
 The law aims to achieve carbon neutrality and, after 2050, negative emissions and paves the way for a policy overhaul in the European Union.
 Under the law, the European Union must act to lower net GHG emissions by at least 55% by 2030 (compared to 1990).
 The law sets a limit of 225 Mt of CO_{2} equivalent to the contribution of removals to the target.
 According to Swedish lawmaker Jytte Guteland, the law would allow Europe to become the first carbon-neutral continent by 2050.

 In 2023, EU greenhouse gas emissions fell by 8.3% — the largest drop since 2020's pandemic-driven 9.8% decline.
 Emissions are now 37% below 1990 levels, while GDP has grown by 68%, indicating the decoupling of emissions from economic growth.
 According to the European Commission, the EU remains on track to meet its 2030 goal of cutting emissions by 55%.